mdegat01/addon-amr2mqtt/amr2mqtt/DOCS.md

 log_level: debug
 ```

-With this it will log the reading for every meter it can see (the log will get
+With this it will log every message from every meter in range (the log will get
 quite noisy).
-Then you can look at the meter IDs and find the one on your device.
+Then you can match the meter IDs with what you see on your device.
 This will also show you the message type so you can remove the type(s) your device
 doesn't use.